 Fresh aerial part of Russelia equisetiformis was collected from New Bodija Extension Ibadan, Southwest Nigeria.
 It was authenticated by a taxonomist in the herbarium of the Forestry Research Institute of Nigeria (FRIN) Ibadan, where voucher specimen was deposited (voucher number: 106998).
 The plant was washed thoroughly with tap water and air-dried at room temperature.
 The dry sample was then milled into fine powder in a commercial blender.
-Five hundred grams (500 g) portion of the powder sample was extracted in 70% methanol over a period of three days.
-The extract was then filtered using Whatman filter paper (No. 1).
-The filtrate was evaporated and concentrated on a water bath at 40°C. The yield was 6.2% w/w.
-The solid sample obtained (MEREQ) was stored at 4°C in a refrigerator until use.
+Five hundred grams (500 g) of the pulverized plant was extracted in 70% methanol for 72 hours.
+Whatman filter paper (No. 1) was subsequently used to filter the extract.
+Evaporation and concentration of the filtrate were done on a water bath at 40°C, and a solid extract (MEREC) was obtained, with a yield of 6.2% w/w.
+MEREQ was kept at 4°C until use.
+Wistar rats of both sexes weighing 180±20 g were used for the study.
+They were kept under standard environmental conditions of 50±10% relative humidity and 12 h light and 12 h dark cycle throughout the experiment.
+The animals acclimatized in the laboratory environment for five days prior to the commencement of the experiments.
+They were provided with standard rat pellets and clean drinking water ad libitum.